Another morning Full English breakfast.

 The whole scene makes the Greek stop and wonder.

-“The difference with Britain and Greece” she says, contemplatively, as she stares “Is every night seems to be carnival here.”
+“The difference with Britain and Greece when you go out,” Giristroula says contemplatively, as she stops and stares “Is every night seems to be carnival night here.”

 “Even the statues are wearing short sleeves,” she notes.

 We stop at the Centurion bar in the station – originally the first class waiting lounge in the 19th Century.

 In the 1960s British Rail used it as their cell for ticket dodgers and perpetrators of other miscreant deeds committed under the great curving station roof here.

 They happily slapped red paint all over multi-million pounds worth of historic tiles, murals and columns.